adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/sandbox/components/carousel/v1/carousel/README.md

 The handler should subscribe to a `cmp.panelcontainer` message that allows routing of a `navigate` operation to ensure that the UI component is updated when the active item is switched in the editor layer.
-The default Carousel site Client Library provides this out of the box.

 ## Information
 * **Vendor**: Adobe